-The patient should be conscious during the MRI procedure.
+The patient should be conscious during the MRI procedure to inform the MRI system operator of any discomfort, stimulation, shocking, or heating during the examination.
 Monitor the patient both visually and audibly.
 Check the patient between each MR imaging sequence.
 Discontinue the MRI examination immediately if the patient is unable to respond to questions or reports any problem.